 Duration of Action

 Use: Labeled Indications

-Hypersensitivity to insulin NPH or any component of the formulation
+Hypersensitivity to insulin NPH or any component of the formulation; during periods of hypoglycemia

-Diabetes mellitus: Note: Insulin NPH is an intermediate-acting insulin formulation which is usually administered subcutaneously once or twice daily.
-When compared to insulin regular, insulin NPH has a slower onset and longer duration of activity.
+Note: Insulin NPH is an intermediate-acting insulin formulation.
 Insulin requirements vary dramatically between patients and dictate frequent monitoring and close medical supervision.